AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

 3 is important, as it allows in particular to have arrays of by-constructor types that don't provide parameterless constructor.
 However, it has several consequences.
-One of these consequences is that a private type cannot contain such non-parameterless types, otherwise the user would not know that there'S no default initialization available.
+One of these consequences is that a private type cannot contain such non-parameterless types, otherwise the user would not know that there's no default initialization available.
 E.g.:

 .. code-block:: ada